+There are 13 types of high-risk HPV, and persistent infection with these can lead to cancer.
 The type of HPV most strongly linked to vaginal cancer is HPV 16.
 This type can cause changes in the cells covering the vagina.
 The changes make the cells more likely to become cancerous in time.
 But this can take years.

 Most women infected with this virus don’t develop cancer of the vagina.
 So other factors must also be involved.

 Girls who have the HPV vaccine before they’re exposed to the HPV virus have a lower risk of developing VAIN.
 But the risk of high-grade VAIN is not reduced in girls who receive the HPV vaccine after they have been exposed to HPV.

 A condition called VAIN can mean you are more at risk of getting vaginal cancer.
 VAIN stands for vaginal intraepithelial neoplasia.
 It means there are changes to the cells in the inner lining of the vagina.
 Some of these changes could become cancerous if not treated.

 If you have had cervical cancer or pre cancerous changes in your cervical cells, there is some evidence you may have an increased risk of developing vaginal cancer.
 Pre cancerous cervical cell changes are also called cervical dysplasia or cervical intraepithelial neoplasia (CIN).

 Women with HIV or AIDS may have an increased risk of vaginal cancer as well as other cancers in the genital or anal area.
 This may be because HIV and AIDS lower immunity so the body is less able to overcome HPV infection.